vgerbot-libraries/propify/docs/SCHEMAGEN.md

 ## Overview

+The **SchemaGen** feature generates Java model classes (POJOs/DTOs) from schema definitions such as JSON Schema and OpenAPI.
+Use it when you want types that are populated at runtime (for example via Jackson).

-The **SchemaGen** feature is a powerful addition to Propify that generates Java POJO/DTO classes from schema definitions (JSON Schema, OpenAPI, etc.).
-Unlike `@Propify` which generates read-only configuration classes with embedded data, `@SchemaGen` generates mutable data classes suitable for runtime data binding with JSON/XML.
+This is intentionally different from `@Propify`: `@Propify` generates read-only configuration accessors with compile-time embedded data, while `@SchemaGen` generates mutable data classes designed for binding and serialization.

 ## Key Differences